ajorgensen89/api_5/README.md

 Migrate changes are needed for each new App or change to the App.<br>
 This includes new models or again, any changes too.<br>
+They are slightly tempermental with changes, after a migration has occur, so take care.<br>

 CLI input - **python3 manage.py migrate** <br>